hero78119/account-management-deploy-system/README.md

 ```

 ### Installation
+1. clone this project into **master** host, said the directory name as ADMS
-1. fork the project into your own repository and clone into **master** host
+2. fork the [template](https://bitbucket.org/hero78119/account-management-deploy-system-conf-template) project as your own repository
+2. clone your template project into ADMS/ and rename your template repo as **res** directory
-2. put the public keys inside res directory with defined-format
+2. put the public keys inside **res** directory with defined-format, ex for one of it: **res/admin_user1.pub**
-3. edit the configuration file as you want.
+3. edit the configuration file **res/config.json** as you want.
 Configure to assure that master can ssh to all other slaves with root identity.
 Also you should configure that master will be able to pull your repository by key-authentication without password required.
 4. commit and push to your own remote repository
 5. on **master** host, edit a cronjob to run script periodically, ex, per hour

     ```
-    0  *  *  *  * sh PATH/TO/PROJECT_ROOT/masterCron.sh
+    0  *  *  *  * sh PATH/TO/PROJECT_ROOT/MasterCron.sh
     ```

-6. Afterward, you can push to update the config/pub key on remote repository as you want.
+6. Afterward, you can push to update the pub key your remote template repository as you want.
 The cronjob in master will serve to deploy to slave based on your latest config.
 7. Enjoy it :)